jsoref/thorium/api/docs/src/concepts/reactions/reactions.md

 ### Arguments
 ---
-Reaction arguments are a hashmap of arguments to overlay ontop of the docker file for each image in the pipeline.
+Reaction arguments are a hashmap of arguments to overlay on top of the docker file for each image in the pipeline.
 So for example in the reaction above for a petshop we have a single image called adopt that specifies arguments to adopt a yellow puppy.
 If we assume the original docker file had its cmd set to: